feedhenry/js-security-rhino/README.md

+## Deprecation Notice
+This repository has been deprecated and is not being maintained.
+It should not be used.
+If you have any questions, please get in touch with the collaborators.

+## About this Project
 This repo contains the legacy implementation of $fh.sec for FeedHenry Rhino apps.

 To use, just drop sec.js file in the app and reference it in the app.